vmware-tanzu/velero/site/docs/main/restic.md

 **OpenShift**

-To be able to mount the correct hostpath to pods volumes, run the restic containers in a `privileged` mode.
+To mount the correct hostpath to pods volumes, run the restic pod in `privileged` mode.

 1. Add the `velero` ServiceAccount to the `privileged` SCC: